Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ```

 ### Example 2: Adding More Methods

-We can add more methods to our `Person` class.
+Add more methods to our `Person` class.
 Let's add a method to check if the person is an adult.

 ```javascript
 class Person {